hbctraining/Peak_analysis_workshop/lessons/05_diffbind_analysis.md

 dbObj <- dba(sampleSheet=sample, scoreCol=5)
 ```

-Next, we use the `dba.count()` which takes the alignment files and **compute for each sample, the count information for each of the peaks/regions in the consensus set**.
-In this step, for each of the consensus regions DiffBind takes the number of aligned reads in the ChIP sample and the input sample, to compute a normalized read count for each sample at every potential binding site.
+Next, we use the `dba.count()` function, which takes the alignment files and **computes, for each sample, the count information for each of the peaks/regions in the consensus set**.
+In this step, for each of the consensus regions, DiffBind takes the number of aligned reads in the ChIP sample and the input sample to compute a normalized read count for each sample at every potential binding site.
 The peaks in the consensus peakset may be re-centered and trimmed based on calculating their summits (point of greatest read overlap) in order to provide more standardized peak intervals.

-This step is very **computationally intensive**, as such we will not run this code in class.
+This step is very **computationally intensive**; as such we will not run this code in class.

 ```{r}
 # Count reads to create affinity binding matrix